MENDOZA – The Heart Of The Argentinian Wine Production

 The Maipu region, NOT to be CONFUSED with Maipo Valley in Chile, is home to some of Mendoza’s biggest wine names, such as RUTINI, and produces bright, intense, red wines made from Malbec, Cabernet Sauvignon and Pinot Noir.

 Lujan de Cuyo is the first region in Argentina to be recognized as an appellation.
-It is well known for production of Cabernet Sauvignon, Chardonnay and Torrontes as well as the ever present Malbec.
+It is well known for the production of Cabernet Sauvignon, Chardonnay, and Torrontes, alongside the ever-present Malbec.

 Uco Valley has really made a name for itself in the production of great Malbecs.
 It’s at the highest elevation closest to the mountains.
 Aside from Chardonnay, Uco Valley is also a reputable producer of Torrontes wine .
 Soils here are clay and rock with a sandy surface.

-Mendoza also benefits from having a picturesque, fantasy like landscape that lends itself to beautiful wine tours ala Napa Valley.
+Mendoza also benefits from its picturesque, fantasy-like landscape, which lends itself to beautiful Argentinian Wine tours, evoking memories of those found in Napa Valley.
 Maybe, one day you can go on a bike tour in the lovely wineries of Maipu or Uco Valley.
 And if you do, have a glass of Malbec and think of me, your ever faithful wine friend.
 Salud y amor y tiempo para disfutario!

 https://thewinebox.biz/product/rutini-trumpeter-reserve-chardonnay-2019/